JetRunner/BERT-of-Theseus/README.md

 ## Load Pretrained Model on MNLI

-We provide a pretrained model, which outperforms DistillBERT on seven tasks of BERT.
+We provide a pretrained model, which outperforms DistillBERT on six tasks of BERT.

 | Method          | MNLI | MRPC | QNLI | QQP  | RTE  | SST-2 | STS-B |
 |-----------------|------|------|------|------|------|-------|-------|